solidrock-technology/docs/docs/guide/discounts.md

 The total number of times this discount code can be used by bookers on the frontend.

-### Maximum times this code can be used per booking
+### Maximum times this code can be used per lead booker

-The maximum number of times this discount code can be used per booking.
-Someone could make multiple, separate bookings to use the discount more times than this limit.
+The maximum number of times this discount code can be used per lead booker across all of their bookings.

 ### Maximum times this code can be used per group